-Tips on Buying Outdoor Rugs
+Tips on Buying the Best Outdoor Rug

-Choose Flat Weave Rugs That Stand Up to Heavy Foot Traffic
+Choose Flatweave Rugs That Stand Up to Heavy Foot Traffic

-Consider Weather-resistant Rugs
+Consider Weather-Resistant Rugs

-Weather-resistant rugs are ideal if you plan to keep your rug outside year-round or if you live in a climate that is prone to moisture.
-To avoid mildew and mold buildup, choose a moisture proof rug with a backing that prevents rainwater or melted snow from pooling.
-For warmer climates, rugs with UV-resistant coating work well to protect the material from fading when exposed to excessive sun and heat.
+Weather-resistant rugs are ideal if you plan to keep your rug outside all year round or if you live in a climate that is humid or rainy.
+To avoid mildew and mold buildup, choose a moisture-proof rug with a backing that prevents rainwater or melted snow from pooling.
+Olefin, polypropylene, and acrylic rugs have built-in defenses to make them some of the best all-weather patio rugs.

-Look for Rugs with Gripping Power
+Look for Rugs With Gripping Power

-Decide On the Appropriate Size to Match Your Entryway or Patio Dimensions
+Match Your Entryway or Patio Dimensions

-Pick Out Rugs That Are Easy to Maintain
+Pick Rugs That Are Easy to Maintain